Ratarekko/SelfAssessment/Skills/Programming.md

 ## Programming fundamental concepts

 - Syntax and concepts
-  - value
+  - value: 🖐️ used
-  - identifier
+  - identifier: 🖐️ used
-  - variable
+  - variable: 🖐️ used
-  - constant
+  - constant: 🖐️ used
-  - scalar
+  - scalar: 🖐️ used
-  - literal
+  - literal: 🖐️ used
-  - expression
+  - expression: 🖐️ used
   - heap
-  - function
+  - function: 🖐️ used
   - procedure
-  - method
+  - method:
-  - class
+  - class: 🎓 known
   - prototype
   - event
-  - type
+  - type: 🎓 known
-  - primitive types
+  - primitive types: 🎓 known
-  - reference types
+  - reference types: 🎓 known
   - flag
   - lexical scope
   - code block
-  - conditions
+  - conditions: 🖐️ used
-  - loops
+  - loops: 🖐️ used
   - assignment
   - regular expression
   - interface